Web design is a tricky subject.

 But line height has a surprisingly significant impact on a site’s overall design and appeal.
 Choosing the wrong line height can leave fonts looking crowded.
 It can ruin your entire design.

-A more simple definition is that the golden ratio is a proportion that’s believed to be aesthetically pleasing.
+A simpler definition is that the golden ratio is a proportion that’s believed to be aesthetically pleasing.
 Without boring you with more detail, Chris Pearson used this ratio to build a calculator that combines font size and content width to come up with the ideal line height.
 The good news is that the calculator makes this super easy to do.
 You simply plug in your font size and content width, and the calculator will tell you what your line height should be.

 You may not have realized it, but there’s a reason some designs and font combinations are more pleasing than others.
 Great designers know how to achieve the golden ratio on their own, but Chris Pearson’s calculator makes it easy for everyone else to do the same.